 - 14. Violation Date: Enter the violation date in the format MMDDYYYY - 15.
 Violation Time: Enter the violation time in 24 hour format (e.g. 0300 or 2100) - 16.
 Case Number: Enter the an agency case number if desired.
 This field is optional. - 17.
 Reason for Test: Select the reason for the test from the list box by using the arrows to the right of the box.
-The available options are as follows: - DUI The test is the result of a DUI arrest - Crash The test is the result of a DUI arrest where a crash is involved - Fatality The test is the result of a DUI arrest where a fatality is involved. - BUI The test is the result of a boating under the influence arrest - Probation The test is conducted as part of a probation revocation or evaluation. - Training The test is to be solely used as a training sample. - DUI The test is the result of a boating under the influence arrest - Other The test is being conducted for reasons other than those listed above. - QC Reserved for quality control tests performed at the direction of GBI-DOFS.
+The available options are as follows: - DUI The test is the result of a DUI arrest - Crash The test is the result of a DUI arrest where a crash is involved - Fatality The test is the result of a DUI arrest where a fatality is involved. - BUI The test is the result of a boating under the influence arrest - Probation The test is conducted as part of a probation revocation or evaluation. - Training The test is to be solely used as a training sample. - Other The test is being conducted for reasons other than those listed above. - QC Reserved for quality control tests performed at the direction of GBI-DOFS.